jmake1/cRS/README.md

 - Hidden Markov Model training and visualization for regime classification

-# Usage

-It is highly advised the familiarization with the Exponential Weigthed Moving Average as a statistical tool, and its parameteres, mainly the decay factor that controls the responsiveness and memory of the Moving Average.

-As a quantitative research tool, this project can be used as a helping hand while analysing the highly correlated, noise full cryptocurrency market.

 ## Data Loader

 Data currently can be fetched from **Binance**, **Bybit** and **MEXC** through their public API's, both for spot as well as for perpetuals/futures contracts.

 Supported intervals: 1h, 4h, 1D, 1W, 1M.

-Data is always read and written to the data folder (env variable, cRS/data/ by default).
+Data is always read and written to the data folder (env variable, **cRS/data/ by default**).

-The update functionality will always check the data available for the respective source, instrument, interval, and update every ticker to the last available timestamp (does a full fetch for not existing tickers, discards not available tickers).
+The update functionality will **always** check the data available for the respective source, instrument, interval, and update every ticker to the last available timestamp (does a full fetch for not existing tickers, discards not available tickers).

 When there is no data available for the combination source + instrument + interval, a full fetch will take place.
 Can take a few minutes depending on the interval.